Directors: Palmer Holton & Brent Richardson

 The film Bright Lights documents the story of rising star and female mixed martial artist Lalani Malley-Mancao as she sets her sights on the bright lights of a professional career in the world’s fastest growing sport.
 Aiming to make the transition to professional billing in the spring of 2012, she faces some of the best amateur fighters and a possible title belt that could launch her from obscurity to the forefront of women’s mixed martial arts.

-Director: Vanessa Moorer and Catherine Weiner
+Directors: Vanessa Moorer & Catherine Weiner

 Leather couches across America are filled daily by people seeking healing – but one group of teenagers are finding healing through self-prescribed medicine – their words and their voice.
-These teenagers are members of Authoring Action, a non-profit, and are encouraged to find their own solutions ␣to their struggles through the power of the arts.
+These teenagers are members of Authoring Action, a non-profit, and are encouraged to find their own solutions to their struggles through the power of the arts.

-Ink From My Soul follows two teens on a personal journey, Hunter a 15-year-old, with bleach blonde hair, who delivers his spoken word in the likeness and style of Eminem and Tony a tall, slender teen with an afro of curly hair.
+Ink From My Soul follows two teens on a personal journey, Hunter, a 15-year-old with bleach blonde hair, who delivers his spoken word in the likeness and style of Eminem, and Tony, a tall, slender teen with an afro of curly hair.
 One-on-one, Tony is quiet and soft-spoken, but when Tony performs, his voice is powerful and he moves his audience.